FBAR penalties in 2026: fines, late filing relief, and mitigation options

 The FBAR penalty for not filing foreign bank account reports can be severe – even if you don’t owe any tax.
 In 2026, non-willful violations can trigger penalties of up to $16,536 per year, while willful violations may reach the greater of $165,353 or 50% of the account balance.

 FBAR penalties aren’t automatic – but they depend heavily on your facts: whether the IRS considers the violation non-willful or willful, how many years are involved, and whether you come forward before being contacted.
-This guide explains what FBAR penalties apply, how they’re calculated, and how to reduce or avoid them using the correct IRS procedures.
+This guide explains what FBAR non-filing penalties apply, how they’re calculated, and how to reduce or avoid them using the correct IRS procedures.

 FBAR penalties at a glance